onyxzz/solita-academy-project/README.md

 - Create a new station.
 - Provide a list of all the stations by pages.
 - Search stations by name.
+- Show detailed information about a single station.

 ### Journey View

-- Show detailed information about a single station.
+- Create a new journey
+- Provide a list of all the journeys by pages.

 ## Tech Stack